 - Help with dressing, bathing, and other personal care

 - Housekeeping and laundry

 - Some medical services

 - Social and recreational activities

-- What is the procedure for responding to a medical emergency?
+- How does the staff respond to a medical emergency?

 - Are visitors welcome at any time?

-- Is there a written plan for the care of each resident?
+- Is there a written care plan for each resident?

-- Can a resident be discharged for refusing to comply with a care plan?
+- Can the facility kick out residents who refuse to comply with a care plan?